santolucito/santolucito.github.io/COMS3430/fall2022/Lab3.md

 See if you can intuit the meaning of the arguments for ```LPF```.
 You can look at the [docs for RHPF](https://doc.sccode.org/Classes/RHPF.html) to learn how this is being used.
+Recall how we do addition and multiplication in WebAudio.
-The main question facing you is: how do you adapt this code to the BiquadNode in WebAudio?
+The main question facing you is: how do you adapt this code to a series of BiquadNodes in WebAudio?

 ## Part II: Reading high level descriptions (4 pts)